-This is in response to your January 20, 2015, request for a formal advisory opinion.
+This is in response to your April 9, 2015, request for a formal advisory opinion.
 You have asked whether the Lobbying Law, G.S.
-Chapter 120C, would allow the North Carolina Sheriff's Association ("NCSA"), a lobbyist principal, to provide complimentary admission to its 2015 Spring meeting to various public servants and judicial officers; and whether the State Government Ethics Act ("the Ethics Act"), G.S.
-Chapter 138A, would allow public servants and judicial officers to accept the NCSA's offer of complimentary admission.
-You also seek guidance on the reporting obligations of the NCSA under the Lobbying Law.
+Chapter 120C, would allow the North Carolina Sheriff's Association ("NCSA"), a lobbyist principal, to invite various public servants and judicial officers to its 2015 Annual Training Conference ("2015 Conference"); and whether the State Government Ethics Act ("the Ethics Act"), G.S.
+Chapter 138A, would allow public servants and judicial officers to accept the NCSA's invitation.
+You have stated that some of those officials will receive complimentary admission to the conference while others will be asked to pay the same registration fee as all other attendees.
+You also seek guidance on the NCSA's expenditure reporting obligations under the Lobbying Law.

-This formal advisory opinion is based upon the information provided by the NCSA and was adopted by the State Ethics Commission ("Commission") at its February 13, 2015, meeting.1
+This formal advisory opinion is based upon the information provided by the NCSA and was adopted by the State Ethics Commission ("Commission") at its May 8, 2015, meeting.1